 According to the World Health Organization’s Global Status Report on Violence Prevention 2014, and data from 133 countries representing 88 percent of the world’s population, nearly one in five women were sexually abused early in life.
-Although sexual violence can occur at any age, adolescents and young women are disproportionately victims.
+Although sexual trauma can occur at any age, adolescents and young women are disproportionately victims.
 Data released by the United Kingdom’s Office for National Statistics showed 30 percent of females raped in England and Wales in 2015 were under the age of 16 when assaulted, while most victims were between the ages of 15 and 19.
 Similar conditions exist in the United States.
 According to data for the years 2009 and 2010 from the FBI’s National Incident-Based Reporting System, 61 percent of female victims of sexual assault were younger than age 18.

 The majority of sexual assaults are perpetrated by someone the victim knows.
 According to the United States Department of Justice, 93 percent of juvenile victims of sexual assault in the US knew the perpetrator — 34.2 percent were family members while 58.7 percent were acquaintances.

 Most remain silent about sexual abuse because they fear retaliation or perceive the assault as a private matter.
 Only a third of girls and adolescents tell anyone.
 This was true of me.
 I kept the secret.
 For nearly two decades I resisted even acknowledging I had been molested and only acquiesced when I was so troubled by flashbacks I had no choice but to confront my reactions to the abuse.